 FMD 900 Faith, Medicine And End-Of-Life Care, 4 credits

-Students will work directly with hospital chaplains, hospice chaplains, a psychologist and physicians who practice whole person health care using the bio-psycho-social-spiritual model.
+Students will work directly with hospital and hospice chaplains, a visiting home nurse, and physicians who practice whole person health care using the bio-psycho-social-spiritual model.
+Students will also spend time meeting with people of different faiths and visiting a few community organizations.

-Students will gain knowledge of different faiths and the role faith plays in health and well-being.
+Students will gain knowledge of different belief systems and the how faith may affect the health, well-being, and medical decision making of patients.
 They will learn about the role of hospital and hospice chaplains and will gain an understanding of when to refer patients to them.

-This course will also help students demonstrate knowledge and skills in taking a spiritual history and addressing patient-centered issues relating to faith.
+This course will also help students demonstrate knowledge and skills in taking a bio-psycho-social-spiritual history using the FLOSSS acronym and addressing patient-centered issues relating to the whole-person healthcare.

-Students are engaged with in-person, clinical care, writing two case studies about spirituality and health, and visiting faith-based and other community organizations that strive to help their clients improve their well-being in different ways.
+Students will be engaged with providing in-person, clinical care, writing a case study about spirituality and health, and visiting faith-based and other community organizations that strive to help their clients improve their well-being in different ways.

 Prerequisite: MS4